cmugpi/cmugpi.github.io/topics/git/git-commands/index.md

 ## Pushing

-Earlier on, you may have "cloned" your git repository from another place like Github.
+Earlier on, you may have "cloned" your git repository from another place, like Github.
 So there you were downloading changes to a git repository.
 You can also upload changes, which we call "pushing".